Lan Yu (fashion designer)

 Lan Yu (兰玉, born January 21, 1986) is a Chinese fashion designer based in Beijing, China.
 Lan Yu is one of China's new generation of designers and is regarded as one of Asia's most influential designers.
 Her design aspect is combining traditional Chinese Suzhou embroidery with haute couture.
 She uses her designs as tools to introduce oriental culture to the world.

 She is also the first Chinese designer that was invited to Paris Haute Couture Fashion Week in 2014.
 In 2016, she was invited to New York Fashion Week to launch her first ready-to-wear collection.
 She launches 2 haute couture collections and 2 ready-to-wear collections each year.
 Lan Yu is named “The Chinese Queen of Couture Wedding Dresses” by Chinese media.

 Early life

 Lan Yu was born in a hundred-year Suzhou embroidery family.
 She is the fifth generation descendant of her family.
 Her mother taught her embroidery skills in her young age.
 She is also talented on learning making couture dresses.
 Lan Yu is good at integrating Chinese traditional embroidery with western advanced materials in her designs.
 Her collections represent the elegant oriental beauty with modern western design perspectives.

 Education

 She entered the Beijing Institute of Clothing Technology in 2004, and graduated in 2008.
 That same year she entered New York’s Fashion Institute of Technology.
 In 2012 she was awarded an Executive Master of Business Administration (EMBA) degree by the China Europe International Business School (CEIBS).

 Style

-Lan Yu’s approach on details creates a unique balanced relationship between spiritual and visual narrative.
-Lan Yu supports the idea that “every modern woman should be independent with sweet-natured attitude”.
-This idea deeply planted in Lan Yu's design to create a unique romantic and fantasy dreams for women.
-The slogan of LANYU "Just for love, just for you" made Lan Yu become the dreammaker of millions of women.
+The design approach of Lan Yu is based on the relationship between spiritual and visual narratives.